 Transforming Your Masterpiece into an NFT Product

-For your digital art to become a non-fungible token, you need to ‘mint’ it on some kind of a cryptocurrency service, like the Ethereum blockchain.
+For your digital art to become a non-fungible token, you need to ‘mint’ it on some kind of cryptocurrency service, like the Ethereum blockchain.
 Although you can complete the same process on alternative blockchains like Flow or others supporting NFTs, Ethereum was the first one to mint an NFT piece of art back in 2014.
 Merely remember McCoy and his Quantum.

 So, what should you be aware of before jumping right in is that nothing emerges out of nothing and ends up in nothingness as well.
 NFTs can’t be minted merely by clicking on a single button on a web page.
 Once you push it, however, this transaction needs to be approved on a blockchain.